tapsi-delivery/api-doc/authorization/oauth/README.md

 --data-urlencode 'refresh_token=User Refresh Token'
 ```

-Currently, the access token is valid for 2 days.
+Currently, the refresh token is valid for 2 days.
 When it expires, users need to log in using their
 Personal Access Token (PAT) again, following the same process as in Step 1.